Skip to main content

 Local Access (Same Network)

-1. Click the “OFFLINE” button in the header to enable the web interface
+1. Click the OFFLINE button in the Left Bar header to enable the web interface

-2. The button changes to “LIVE” and shows a QR code overlay
+2. The button changes to LIVE (pulsing) and a QR code overlay appears automatically

 3. Scan the QR code or copy the secure URL to access from your phone on the same network